Balancing weights for region-level analysis: the effect of Medicaid Expansion on the uninsurance rate among states that did not expand Medicaid: Policy Problem and Data

 \subsection{Policy Problem Statement}

 Under the Affordable Care Act (ACA), states were required to expand their Medicaid eligibility requirements by 2014 to offer coverage to all adults with incomes at or below 138 percent of the federal poverty level (FPL).
 The United States Supreme Court ruled this requirement unconstitutional in 2012, allowing states to decide whether to expand Medicaid coverage.
 In 2014, twenty-six states and the District of Columbia expanded their Medicaid programs.
-From 2015 through 2020, an additional twelve states elected to expand their Medicaid programs.
-In July 2021, Oklahoma and Missouri voted to expand their programs.\footnote{https://www.kansascity.com/news/politics-government/article250170945.html} Legislatures in other traditionally conservative states, including Alabama, North Carolina, and Wyoming also reportedly were considering expanding their programs in Spring 2021.\footnote{https://www.nbcnews.com/politics/politics-news/changed-hearts-minds-biden-s-funding-offer-shifts-medicaid-expansion-n1262229} The effects of Medicaid expansion on various outcomes, including uninsurance rates, mortality rates, and emergency department use, have been widely studied, primarily by using the initial expansions in 2014 and 2015 to define expansion states as ``treated'' states and non-expansion states as ``control'' states (see, e.g., \cite{courtemanche2017early}, \cite{wherry2016early}, \cite{ladhania2021effect}).
+From 2015 through 2021, an additional twelve states elected to expand their Medicaid programs.
+Medicaid expansion has remained a debate among the remaining twelve states that have not expanded Medicaid as of 2021.\footnote{https://www.nbcnews.com/politics/politics-news/changed-hearts-minds-biden-s-funding-offer-shifts-medicaid-expansion-n1262229} The effects of Medicaid expansion on various outcomes, including uninsurance rates, mortality rates, and emergency department use, have been widely studied, primarily by using the initial expansions in 2014 and 2015 to define expansion states as ``treated'' states and non-expansion states as ``control'' states (see, e.g., \cite{courtemanche2017early}, \cite{miller2021medicaid}, \cite{ladhania2021effect}).

 Medicaid enrollment is not automatic, and take-up rates have historically varied across states.
 This variation is partly a function of state discretion in administering programs: for example, program outreach, citizenship verification policies, and application processes differ across states (\cite{courtemanche2017early}).
 Estimating how Medicaid eligibility expansion actually affects the number of uninsured individuals is therefore not obvious.
 This is also important because many effects are mediated largely through reducing the number of uninsured individuals.
 Existing studies have estimated that Medicaid expansion reduced the uninsurance rate between three and six percentage points on average among states that expanded Medicaid.
 These estimates differed depending on the data used, specific target population, study design, and level of analysis (see, e.g., \cite{kaestner2017effects}, \cite{courtemanche2017early}, \cite{frean2017premium}).
 However, none of these studies have directly estimated the average treatment effect on the controls (ETC).